l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

     end

-The imporant part of this new Vagrantfile is the line `d.link("vertxdev:vertxdev")`.
-Thanks to it, vertxdev-client will be able to resolve the hostname `vertxdev` and therefore fullfil the HTTP request using the command `wget -qO - --save-headers http://vertxdev:8080`.
+The important part of this new Vagrantfile is the line `d.link("vertxdev:vertxdev")`.
+Thanks to it, vertxdev-client will be able to resolve the hostname `vertxdev` and therefore fulfil the HTTP request using the command `wget -qO - --save-headers http://vertxdev:8080`.

 To run the containers replace the Vagrantfile with this new one and run `vagrant up`.
 The `--no-parallel` option ensure that vertxdev container is started before vertxdev-client.